Lexsek/ProcessInjectionTool/README.md

 Classic injection is quite easy, after you found the good PID you have to:

-Open the process with OpenProcess,
+Open the process with OpenProcess (Opens an existing local process object),

-Allocate memory inside it using VirtualAllocEx,

-Write memory inside it using WriteProcessMemory,
+Allocate memory inside it using VirtualAllocEx (Reserves, commits, or changes the state of a region of memory within the virtual address space of a specified process.
+The function initializes the memory it allocates to zero),

+Write memory inside it using WriteProcessMemory (Writes data to an area of memory in a specified process.
+The entire area to be written to must be accessible or the operation fails),

-Execute the shellcode you've injected calling CreateRemoteThread.
+Execute the shellcode you've injected calling CreateRemoteThread (Creates a thread that runs in the virtual address space of another process).

 #### C code :

 ![alt text](https://raw.githubusercontent.com/Lexsek/ProcessInjectionTool/master/images/c_classicinjection.png
 "C classic injection")

 ### RunPE (Process Hollowing) :

 ### Process Doppelgänging :

 ### Ctrl-Inject :

+# TODO

+What is a shellcode ?
+Other injections
+Win32 / 64 Injections
+Privilege levels required / when
+API functions parameters explained